Other Common Names: Italian lords and ladies, Italian Lily, Cuckoo’s Pint

 Flowers are made up of a spathe and spadix.
 They emerge and bloom in late April to June and give off a displeasing odor.

 Leaves emerge in the fall to late winter and die back in the summer.
 Leaf blades are arrowhead-shaped, green and may have cream, silver-gray or other colored veins and markings.
+Leaves on young plants may be more oval in shape.

 Fruit Seed Description